 In the fall, if applying manure to land in food production, do so preferably when soils are warm (over 50ºF), non-saturated, and cover-cropped.
-In spring, incorporate manure at least two weeks prior to planting.
-Whenever possible, incorporate manure.
+The rest of the year, incorporate manure whenever possible.
 Maximize the time between application of manure and harvest—a good guideline is the National Organic Program Standard of a 90-day interval for crops that do not touch the soil and 120 days for crops that do.
 Keep records of all manure and fertilizer application rates, source, and dates.
 Avoid planting root or leafy crops if manure is applied in spring.

 Never side-dress food crops with fresh solid manure, slurry manure, manure 'tea' or any mulches containing fresh manure.
 However, it is ok to side-dress with mature compost.
 A mature compost is one that has been thoroughly heated, turned several times, and allowed to age for a long enough time that it is virtually odor-free and is not objectionable to handle with bare hands.
-If you do not have records or certification that compost was properly treated to control pathogens, handle it like raw manure and observe the suggested 120-day application interval.
+If you do not have records or certification that compost was properly treated to control pathogens, handle it like raw manure and observe the suggested 90-120 day application interval.

 Wildlife, Domesticated Animals, & Land Use

-Animals on farms are food safety concerns because they can carry certain human pathogens (e.g., Salmonella, Listeria, and E. coli) and can spread those pathogens through fecal matter directly to produce in fields, or indirectly through water sources.
+Animals on farms can pose food safety concerns because they can carry certain human pathogens (e.g., Salmonella, Listeria, and E. coli) and can spread those pathogens through fecal matter directly to produce in fields, or indirectly through water sources.
 Avoid grazing livestock near produce fields and keep pets out of production areas.
 Assess risks posed by livestock on adjacent land.
 It is impossible to exclude all wildlife from produce fields, but minimize wild and domestic animal traffic by use of fences, scare devices or other means.
 Consider berms to prevent runoff entering a produce field.
 Have a plan for how you will manage contamination when it happens.
 Never harvest produce that is or that you suspect to be contaminated with animal excrement.